HelmholtzAI-FZJ/juelich_challenges_readthedoc/docs/index.md

-# Welcome to Jülich Data Challenges
+# Welcome to Helmholtz AI Data Challenges

 ## About Us

-[Jülich Challenges](https://data-challenges.fz-juelich.de/) is a platform for scientific data challenges initiated by Forschungszentrum Jülich.
-We host data challenges on the edge of scientific discovery promoting Jülich's unique scientific data and according research problems.
+[Helmholtz AI Challenges](https://data-challenges.fz-juelich.de/) is a platform for scientific data challenges initiated by Forschungszentrum Jülich.
+We host data challenges on the edge of scientific discovery promoting Helmholtz AI's unique scientific data and according research problems.

-Jülich Challenges target ML researchers, or traditional image analysts, looking for interesting data to work on, that allow quick results for fast publications.
-As benefits for FZJ we expect to attract ML and AI specialists to our unique data sets, scientific questions and therewith to provide solutions for Jülich-specific research questions.
+Helmholtz AI Challenges target ML researchers, or traditional image analysts, looking for interesting data to work on, that allow quick results for fast publications.
+We expect to attract ML and AI specialists to our unique data sets, scientific questions and therewith to provide solutions for domain-specific research questions.
 This comes with an increased visibility in the fields of ML and AI - across domains and within the ML communities.

-## How to host a challenge on Jülich Data Challenge platform
+## How to host a challenge on Helmholtz AI Data Challenge platform
 1. Setup challenge configuration <br />
     We have created a sample challenge configuration that we recommend you to use to get started available at [link](https://github.com/HelmholtzAI-FZJ/juelich_challenges-template-challenge).
 Clone this repository and follow the next steps.